 The Naked Truth party wasn’t the three-ring circus I had hoped it would be.
 No one arrived by camel.
 The police didn’t shut the party down.
 There were big bouncers working security, but no velvet rope.

 And yet everybody — hundreds of people — seemed to have a blast.
-Our goal in hosting the event was to foster direct conversations between journalists, bloggers and Seattle’s entrepreneurs and that was how it seemed to work out.
+Our goal in hosting the event was to foster direct conversations between journalists, bloggers and entrepreneurs living in Seattle and that was how it seemed to work out.
 It felt like things could happen between people that don’t normally happen, probably because I drank more than I should.

 There was a panel then a party.
 I was so nervous handling the introductions that Dave Hanley asked from the back of the crowd if I was doing alright.